martinlyder/spotify-ripper/README.rst

       --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 --artist-album-type ARTIST_ALBUM_TYPE
-                            Only load albums of specified types when passing a Spotify artist URI [Default=album,single,ep,compilation,appears_on]
+                            Only load albums of specified types when passing a Spotify artist URI [Default=album,single,compilation,appears_on]
       --artist-album-market ARTIST_ALBUM_MARKET
                             Only load albums with the specified ISO2 country code when passing a Spotify artist URI.
 You may get duplicate albums if not set.
 [Default=any]
       -A, --ascii-path-only